 We regard our trademarks, service marks, domain names, trade secrets, proprietary technologies and other intellectual property as critical to our business.
 We rely on a combination of intellectual property laws and contractual arrangements, including confidentiality agreements and license agreements with our employees, brand partners and others, to protect our proprietary rights.
-As of December 31, 2012, we own 12 registered trademarks, copyrights to 17 software products developed by us relating to various aspects of our operations, and 34 registered domain names, including vipshop.com, vipshop.com, vipshop.com, vipshop.net.
+As of December 31, 2013, we own 30 registered trademarks, copyrights to 22 software products developed by us relating to various aspects of our operations, and 12 registered domain names that are material to our business, including vip.com and vipshop.com.
 See "Item 4.B.
 Information on the Company-Business Overview-Intellectual Property."